dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 * `-I` - create a GIST index on the geometry column (this is not strictly necessary, since this is just a temporary staging table)
 * `-W` - specifies the encoding of the input attribute data in the DBF file

-Next, create the table that has the desired data model:
+Next, create the table having the desired data model:
 ```
 CREATE TABLE public.trop_storm (
     btid int PRIMARY KEY,